 Voter registration data, voter rolls, and counting votes should be protected from tampering.
 This means that every modification and access should be securely logged and data should regularly be verified against the log for inconsistencies.
 If the audit trail has a record for John Smith but the database lacks one, it could mean someone deleted a bulk of voters.
 Access should also be secured and logged as voter data may be leaked and then used to influence or suppress voting.

 The voting results themselves should be protected.
 It is true that having a paper trail guarantees that in case of recount any tampering will be corrected, but how do you know to trigger a recount in the first place – how do you know that data is tampered with if you aren’t using cryptographic protection for your data.
 A bunch of aggregated polling station results, even if verified by several independent election officials, could be modified before being included in the final result.

 Fraud detection can be performed on top of the collected logs – once you have every action recorded, you can search for anomalies.
 Early detection is crucial for coping with cyberattacks, especially in time-critical scenarios, such as an election.

-Fraud detection on logs should of course be combined with other intrusion detection and intrusion prevention systems, including network traffic monitoring.
+Fraud detection on logs should, of course, be combined with other intrusion detection and intrusion prevention systems, including network traffic monitoring.
 Multiple fraud detection systems with different data sources and different algorithms are essential.
-It’s no coincidence that the latest payment regulations emphasize on such multi-layered approach for banking and payment services.
+It’s no coincidence that the latest payment regulations emphasize such a multi-layered approach for banking and payment services.

 No system is 100% secure, even a paper-only one.
 But with sufficient security measures and proper use of the available technology, election systems can guarantee that no tampering or leaks have occurred.
 That alone doesn’t guarantee free and fair election, of course, as technology is just one aspect, but we should try to not let technology be the piece that fails us in our complex democratic societies.